ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 My responsibilities included overseeing the development of our more technical products (smartwatches, ear buds and other connected devices) as well as managing all of the company's technology needs.
 In a short amount of time, we experienced 10x growth, expanding our product offerings significantly and achieving hundreds of millions of dollars in annual revenue.
 This growth and our increasing retail customer base presented considerable operational and logistical challenges, leading us to outgrow our ERP system and implement [Infor](https://www.infor.com/).

 This was my first direct experience with Electronic Data Interchange (EDI)](https://en.wikipedia.org/wiki/Electronic_data_interchange).
-Over the years, I’d observed the complexities of EDI integration.
-We chose a tool to standardize EDI messages into a more "digestible" JSON format, which helped with the new ERP.
-However, accurately mapping partner EDI and handling exceptions remained a challenge.
+After years of working on complex integrations with Fortune 500 companies, EDI seemed archaic and brittle.
+We chose a tool to standardize EDI messages into a more "digestible" JSON format, which helped with the new ERP integration, but connecting to partners, accurately mapping partners' EDI and handling exceptions remained a challenge.

 EDI has been around since the mid-1980s, a long-standing solution due to major retailers' influence and investment.
 Despite being a "standard," EDI lacks strict uniformity, allowing for many variations.
-EDI defines a document format, not communication methods, leading to diverse implementations.
-Consequently, EDI is complex and costly, often limiting retailers to suppliers using this older method.
-While meant to improve communication, the costs of EDI implementation and maintenance create supply chain inefficiencies, increase expenses, limit participants, and often result in a lack of a single source of truth.
+EDI defines a document format, not specific data structures or communication methods, leading to diverse implementations.
+As a result, EDI is complex and costly to implement and maintain.
+While meant to improve communication, the costs of EDI implementation and maintenance create supply chain inefficiencies, increase operating expenses, limit participants, and result in a lack of a single source of truth.

-Over a year ago, at an Infor conference panel, I casually proposed using blockchain – often linked to crypto and seen as costly – to improve communication and reduce EDI's expenses and inefficiencies.
-Combining reliable, cost-effective blockchain communication with AI for inventory, sourcing, planning, and logistics could allow the retail industry to evolve, enhancing customer experiences while lowering costs for all supply chain stakeholders.
+More than a year ago, at an Infor executive summit, I casually proposed using blockchain – often linked to cryptocurrencies and perceived as having high transaction costs – to improve communication and reduce EDI's overall inefficiencies.
+Combining reliable, cost-effective blockchain communication with AI integration for inventory, sourcing, planning, and logistics would allow the retail industry to evolve, enhancing customer experiences while lowering costs for all supply chain stakeholders.

-The following narrative is a result of my on-going conversations with AI platforms (primary [Gemini](https://gemini.google.com))about how this might be implemented.
+The following narrative is a result of months of my on-going conversations with AI platforms (primary [Gemini](https://gemini.google.com)) around how concept this might be implemented.

 ## EDI: The Supply Chain's Tower of Babel
 Imagine a world where every business speaks its own unique language.
 A retailer places an order, but the supplier struggles to decipher it.
 A shipper receives instructions, but key details are lost in translation.
 This is the reality of today's supply chains, still heavily reliant on Electronic Data Interchange (EDI).

 Despite decades of standardization efforts, EDI remains a Tower of Babel.
 Each company implements it differently, leading to a complex web of bespoke mappings, costly errors, and agonizingly slow transactions.
 I've seen firsthand the frustration of teams wrestling with incompatible EDI formats, spending countless hours on data reconciliation instead of focusing on strategic growth.
 The promise of seamless, efficient communication remains elusive.

 But with existing technologies that have evolved over the last decade and growing pressure to improve efficiencies and reduce costs, we have an opportunity and obligation to fundamentally reshape business-to-business (B2B) interactions, moving beyond the limitations of EDI to a future of frictionless data exchange.
 We have the ability (if not the will) to build a collaborative ecosystem built on distributed ledger technology (DLT), where a dedicated consortium defines and enforces truly standardized data formats.
-This isn't just a technical upgrade; it's a chance to finally achieve the interoperability EDI promised but never delivered.
+This isn't just a technical upgrade; it's a chance to finally achieve the interoperability EDI promised but never fully delivered.

 ### The Limitations of Traditional EDI
 Electronic Data Interchange (EDI) has been a cornerstone of B2B data exchange for decades.
 However, its inherent limitations continue to pose significant challenges:
 - **Inconsistent Implementations:** Despite EDI standards (e.g., ANSI X12, EDIFACT), the actual implementation varies significantly between trading partners.
 This necessitates complex and often bespoke mapping and translation processes.
 - **High Costs:** The setup, maintenance, and ongoing management of EDI systems, including VAN fees and translation software, are substantial.
 - **Lack of Real-Time Visibility:** Traditional EDI often operates in batch processing mode, leading to delays in data availability and hindering real-time decision-making.
-Complexity and Errors: The intricate mapping and translation processes are prone to errors, leading to data inconsistencies and potential disruptions in the supply chain.
+- **Complexity and Errors:** Mapping and translation processes are prone to errors, leading to data inconsistencies and potential disruptions in the supply chain.
 - **Onboarding Challenges:** Integrating new trading partners into an EDI ecosystem can be time-consuming and complex due to the need for custom configurations.

-## Solution Objectives
+## Solution Objectives (Unless You Can Think Of Better Ones)
-To address these issues, the industry should establish a next-generation platform for supply chain data exchange with the following objectives (unless you can think of better ones):
+To address these issues, the industry should establish a next-generation platform for supply chain data exchange with the following objectives:

 - **Standardization:** Ensure that supply chain communications adhere to a uniform data format across all entities, dramatically reducing integration complexity and promoting seamless interoperability.

 - **Interoperability:** Enable seamless data exchange between all participants, regardless of their size or specific systems, by adhering to a single, enforced standard.

-Efficiency:
-- **Energy and Resource Efficiency:** Minimize the environmental impact and operational costs through optimized energy consumption and efficient utilization of computing resources (CPU, RAM, storage).
-- **Operational Efficiency:** Streamline integration with existing systems, reducing the human capital and resources required for setup and ongoing maintenance.
+- **Energy and Resource Efficiency:** Minimize environmental impact and operational costs through optimized energy consumption and efficient utilization of computing resources (CPU, RAM, storage).
+Streamline integration with existing systems, reducing the human capital and resources required for setup and ongoing maintenance.

 - **Cost Reduction:** Lower the total cost of ownership (TCO) for data exchange by eliminating redundant processes, reducing manual intervention, and streamlining transactions.

-- **Auditable and Accountable:** Provide a real-time, immutable, and verifiable "single source of truth" for all participating parties, enhancing transparency and accountability across the supply chain.
-- **Transparency:** Provide all authorized participants with a clear, real-time view of relevant supply chain data and transactions, fostering trust and collaboration.
+- **Auditable, Accountable & Transparent:** Provide a real-time, immutable, and verifiable "single source of truth" for all participating parties, enhancing transparency and accountability across the supply chain.
+Provide all authorized participants with a clear, real-time view of relevant supply chain data and transactions, fostering trust and collaboration.
+This improves the accuracy, completeness, and consistency of supply chain data, reducing errors and disputes.
-Ease of Integration: Facilitate straightforward integration with participants' existing IT infrastructure, including Enterprise Resource Planning (ERP) systems and other relevant platforms.
-- **Data Quality:** Improve the accuracy, completeness, and consistency of supply chain data, reducing errors and disputes.

 - **Evolutionary Compatibility:** Support the continuous evolution and improvement of data exchange standards and technologies while maintaining compatibility with older transactions and systems.
 Enable gradual migration from legacy systems, including EDI, to the new platform.

 - **Scalability:** Enable the network to easily accommodate new participants and expanding transaction volumes without compromising performance or security.

 ## Solution: DLT-Based Need-to-Know Privacy and Enforced Standardization
 To address the shortcomings of EDI, this approach leverages Distributed Ledger Technology (DLT).
-DLT, at its core, is a way of recording and sharing data across multiple computers in a network, rather than relying on a central database.
+DLT is a way of recording and sharing data across multiple computers in a network, rather than relying on a central database.
 This provides increased transparency, auditability, and data integrity, as once a transaction is recorded, it becomes very difficult to change or delete.

 In a typical blockchain, every transaction is visible to all participants.
 However, for sensitive business data in a supply chain, a "need-to-know" approach is more appropriate.
 This means that transaction details are shared only between the parties directly involved (e.g., supplier and retailer), enhancing privacy and minimizing unnecessary data dissemination.
 To achieve this, each participant operates a node, maintaining a copy of the ledger with only the information that participant is authorized to see.